 Follow the four simple steps in this DIY tutorial and you’ll have your very own DIY wood headboard that looks very similar to West Elm’s Alexa Reclaimed Wood Bed at just a fraction of the cost – 10% to be exact.
 So if you’re looking to create a bedroom that is both beautiful and affordable, this headboard will be a great addition to your room.
 Have fun building!

-I am so excited to share this DIY headboard with you all!!
+I am so excited to share this DIY wood headboard with you all!!
 Seriously, when I find a beautiful piece of furniture that I can make for a tenth of the cost, I get giddy.
-Chris and I have been working hard this week to help a friend (that’s pregnant and due in a few weeks!) do a makeover on her master bedroom and this DIY headboard was one piece of the project.
-Boy do I love it… I’m actually considering having him build one for our 1 year-old daughter when she gets old enough for a “big girl bed!” 😉
+Chris and I have been working hard this week to help a friend (that’s pregnant and due in a few weeks!) do a makeover on her master bedroom and this DIY wood headboard was one piece of the project.
+Boy do I love it… I’m actually considering having him build one for our daughter! 😉

 Our inspiration was this Alexa Reclaimed Wood Bed from West Elm:

 Now keep in mind, while this retails for $1,499 in a queen size, it’s also an entire bed, not just the headboard.
 But still – $1,499??
 When we can make one just as beautiful for $150?!
 My DIY’er conscience went crazy on this one.
 Lucky for me, I have an amazing wood-working husband that can “whip one out” in an evening! 😉

 Here’s what we came up with:

 Chris also built the “X” floating side tables to go with it.
 Aren’t the fabulous? 🙂